devmasud1/course-registration/README.md

 # Project Discussion

 Features:
-- user purchased any course click on the select button.
+- Clicking on the 'Select' button allows you to add any course.
-- one user can't purchase a course more than once.
+- A user cannot add a course more than once.
-- No more than 20 hours of courses can be purchased at the same time.
+- You cannot purchase more than 20 hours of courses at once.

 How I managed the state in this project.